jianguoz/Few-Shot-Intent-Detection/README.md

 # Few-Shot-Intent-Detection

-:bangbang: **07/18/2023: Check our latest updates on [DialogStudio](https://github.com/salesforce/DialogStudio)**, a meticulously curated collection of dialogue datasets.
+:bangbang: **07/18/2023: Check our latest updates on [DialogStudio](https://github.com/salesforce/DialogStudio), a meticulously curated collection of dialogue datasets.
 These datasets are unified under a consistent format while retaining their original information.
-We incorporate domain-aware prompts and identify dataset licenses, making DialogStudio an exceptionally rich and diverse resource for dialogue research and model training.
+We incorporate domain-aware prompts and identify dataset licenses, making DialogStudio an exceptionally rich and diverse resource for dialogue research and model training.**

 Few-Shot-Intent-Detection is a repository designed for few-shot intent detection with/without Out-of-Scope (OOS) intents.
 It includes popular challenging intent detection datasets and baselines.
 For more details of the new released OOS datasets, please check our [paper](https://arxiv.org/abs/2106.04564).